-On 1 March the Director-General received the visit of the Ambassador of Ukraine, H.E.
-Yehven Perelygin and of Counsellor Mr Dmytro Volovnykiv.
-In attendance, Catherine Antomarchi, Collections Unit Director and Joseph King, Sites Unit Director.
+On 29 July, the Director-General received the visit of the Ambassador of Zimbabwe, H.E.
+Godfrey Magwenzi and of Prof. Rungano Zvobgo, Vice Chancellor, Great Zimbabwe University.
+Also in attendance Joseph King, Sites Unit Director.

 On 27 July, the Director-General received the visit of

 Ryohei Miyata, Commissioner for cultural affairs, Agency for Cultural Affairs, Rio Higuchi, Senior Specialist for the International Cooperation on Cultural Properties, Fine arts Division, ACA and Urara Nakajima, Secretary to the Commissioner.